shijoshaji/flight-widget_VanilaJS/README.md

-# Simple Rock Paper Scissors - JavaScript
+# Flight Widget - JavaScript

 Self revising certain concepts of JS as part of #100daysofcoding